Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 The three-body energy spectrum is given in Figs. \ref{fig:FermionESpec}, \ref{fig:BosonESpec}, and \ref{fig:ESpeck>1}.
-In Fig. \ref{fig:FermionESpec} we present the fermionic energy spectrum for $\kappa=1$ and $\kappa \rightarrow 0$ with $l=0$.
+In Fig. \ref{fig:FermionESpec} we present the fermionic energy spectrum for $\kappa \rightarrow 0$ with $l=0$, for comparison, we also show our results for $\kappa=1$, which reproduce the results of Refs. \cite{liu2010three,PhysRevLett.102.160401}.
 In Fig. \ref{fig:BosonESpec} we present the bosonic energy spectrum for $l=0$ and $l=1$, recall $\kappa=1$ for three identical bosons.
 In Fig. \ref{fig:ESpeck>1} we present the fermionic energy spectrum for $\kappa=1$ and $\kappa=13.75$ with $l=1$.
 In all figures the horizontal black lines define the non-interacting energies and the vertical black lines are simply to indicate unitarity $(a_{\rm s}\rightarrow\infty)$.

+In Fig \ref{fig:FermionESpec} we observe for $\kappa=1$ and $a_{\rm s}^{-1}>0$ sharp and close anticrossings are present which make it difficult to clearly identify which unitary states ultimately diverge and which converge as $a_{\rm s}^{-1}\rightarrow+\infty$.
+However in the $\kappa\rightarrow0$ limit these anticrossings disappear.
+This makes the identification of which states are ultimately divergent and convergent much more reliable.
+Notice that for every unitary energy there is one divergent state and the multiplicity at unitarity increases by one every $4\hbar\omega$.
+This is consistent with Eq. (\ref{eq:kappa0energies}) in Section \ref{sec:Hyperspherical} and implies that the $s_{00}$ states (see Section \ref{sec:Hyperspherical}), and only the $s_{00}$ states, are divergent as $a_{\rm s}\rightarrow+0$.
+This is similar to findings of Ref. \cite{liu2010three} for the $\kappa=1$ case where the $s_{n=0,l}$ states are identified as the divergent states.

+In Fig. \ref{fig:BosonESpec}, the bosonic case, we observe many of the same features as the fermionic spectra in Fig. \ref{fig:FermionESpec}.
+Again all states converge to non-interacting energies for $a_{\rm s}^{-1} \rightarrow-\infty$ but for $a_{\rm s}^{-1} \rightarrow+\infty$ there are both divergent and convergent states, additionally anticrossings are present.
+For $l=0$ we are able to identify the $s_{10}$ states as being divergent in the $a_{\rm s}^{-1} \rightarrow+\infty$, however, unlike the $l=0$ fermion spectra discussed above, these are not the only divergent states, all Efimov states (discussed in Section \ref{sec:Efimov}) are divergent in the $a_{\rm s}^{-1} \rightarrow+\infty$ limit.
+For $l=1$, anticrossings are still present but fewer in number and narrower.
+The lowest $s_{n=0,l}$ states being divergent no longer appears to be true, the $(q,s_{11})=(0,6.462\dots)$ state is divergent and the $(q,s_{01})=(2,2.864\dots)$ state is not divergent.

+In Fig. \ref{fig:ESpeck>1} for $\kappa=13.75$ we again observe anticrossings and that the states corresponding to the smallest real value of $s_{nl}$ diverge as $a_{\rm s}^{-1}\rightarrow +\infty$.
+However, unlike the bosonic case some, but curiously not all, Efimov states diverge as $a_{\rm s}^{-1}\rightarrow +\infty$.
+Only the lowest three Efimov energies are divergent in this limit.